 Tasks like quality checks are still performed by humans and errors can still slip through the cracks.
 With different types of QC—content and quality—each document should be quality checked, however, the eTMF should have a content check performed regularly to confirm the metrics.

 So where do you source the information from in order to do this confirmation?

-Typically you should look to your clinical trial protocol, operation plans, requirements, and specifications.
-Having said this, it sometimes not always possible to do quality checks on every single document and it was suggested that adopting a risk based approach could be important as this shifts focus to more high-risk documents, with some oversight on the lower risk items.
+Typically you should look at your clinical trial protocol, operation plans, requirements, and specifications.
+Having said this, it sometimes not always possible to do quality checks on every single document and it was suggested that adopting a risk-based approach could be important as this shifts focus to more high-risk documents, with some oversight on the lower risk items.

 The key takeaway here was don’t manage metrics, manage processes.

 A very prevalent theme this summit was inspection readiness.
 How to get ready for an inspection, how to be inspection ready throughout your trial and how to be ready before even starting your study.